 Chart showing how Daniel’s revelations progressively unfolded to pinpoint the identity of the “little horn” (the Antichrist)

-The question may arise about the Antichrist coming out of Syria because of certain predictions suggesting that the Antichrist would come out of Egypt.
-Most notable is a vision received by the late American mystic and prophetess, Jeane Dixon, which seemed to point to the Antichrist arising out of Egypt.
+A question may arise about the Antichrist coming out of Syria because of certain predictions suggesting that hewould come out of Egypt.
+Most notable is a vision received by the late American mystic and prophetess, Jeanne Dixon, which seemed to point to the Antichrist arising out of Egypt.
 But it would be hard to understand how the Antichrist could arise out of both Egypt and Syria, when the verses we have just studied show plainly that he will come from the north and fight against Egypt.

 Another possible key to understanding this may lie in the fact that the End Time superpower will not be ruled by only one person.
 In Revelation 13, we understand that there are actually two key figures involved, the earth-Beast (False Prophet) and the sea-Beast (Antichrist).
 In effect, there are two Antichrists, yet they are seen as one because they work so closely together.

 Judging from the description in Jeanne Dixon’s vision – of a serpent having great wisdom – the False Prophet might be the fulfillment rather than the Antichrist.
 He is the one equipped with diabolical wisdom, much of which started in ancient Egypt.
-Perhaps Egypt was his base or home country at one time, or perhaps Egypt, the first of the superpowers to control Israel, just happens to be the place where this ancient diabolical wisdom lies buried and which the False Prophet has been given access to.
+Perhaps Egypt was his base or home country at one time.
+Or perhaps it is because Egypt, the first of the superpowers to control Israel, just happens to be the place where this ancient diabolical wisdom lies buried and which the False Prophet will access.
 Well, this is all just speculation, but for sure these seemingly contradictory predictions about the future will in time be understood.